Dr Olivia Hollingdrake

 Teaching

 Olivia's teaching experience spans undergraduate and postgraduate courses in nursing, public health and medicine.
-Olivia is the professional stream subject area coordinator for the Bachelor of Nursing and a member of the Faculty of Health Cultural Safety and Indigenous Perspectives working group.
+Olivia is the Course Coordinator for QUT's Bachelor of Nursing (NS42) and Master of Nursing - Entry to Practice (NS89)

 Supervision